FAQ's

 How do you define "Antyodaya" in your mission?

 As lifting the last person first.
 Our spatial GDP mapping identifies India’s most underserved districts, ensuring tribals and BPL communities benefit and the socio economic gap divide is bridged to meet national policy targets.
+Our primary focus is on India's most underserved regions, which often have the greatest potential for growth.
+This includes remote villages, tribal belts, and districts with high concentrations of communities living below the poverty line (BPL).
+We prioritize areas where our integrated model can have the most transformative impact.

 Why does India need the Swarnim Bharat Adiyogi Gurukul?